sechick/icu-covid-sim/README-AppB.md

-# ICU capacity management during the COVID-19 pandemic using a process simulation
+# ICU capacity management during the COVID-19 pandemic using a process simulation (icu-covid-sim)

 ## AUTHORS: